eslint/eslint/docs/rules/generator-star.md

 ## Rule Details

 This rule enforces that the `*` is either placed next to the `function` keyword or the name of the function.
 The single option for this rule is a string specifying the placement of the asterick.
-For this option you may pass either `"start"` or `"end"`.
+For this option you may pass `"start"`, `"middle"` or `"end"`.
 The default is `"end"`.

 You can set the style in configuration like this: